 Backstory and Context

 Wooden wagons were the primary means to move goods and people prior to the arrival of the railroad in this country, especially in antebellum America.
-However, the railroad did not usher in the end of the wagon.
-Demand for wagons actually increased as railroad track mileage increased as they were used for short-hauls to and from railroad depots.
+However, the railroad did not usher in the end of the wagon; the demand for wagons actually increased as railroad track mileage increased as they were used for short-hauls to and from railroad depots.
 What did spell doom for wagon manufacturing in this country was the arrival and development of the internal combustion engine and its use in automobiles and farm equipment.

 Soon after it closed its doors, the Gruber Wagon Works was threatened by a flood management project that included the damming of the Tulpelhocken Creek and the creation of the 2,200-acre Blue Marsh Lake.
 However, the works had been listed on the National Register of Historic Places which permitted it to be purchased by the Army Corps of Engineers and moved to what would later become the Berks County Heritage Center during the winter of 1976-77.
-As the building was moved in sections, so too were the Gruber’s original tools, machinery and furnishings and when the building was re-constructed, all those items were replaced as well.
+As the building was moved in sections, so too were the Gruber’s original tools, machinery, and furnishings; when the building was re-constructed, all of those items were replaced as well.
 Today, the Gruber Wagon Works is one of the few remaining factories left from an essential American industry.
-It, along with the other buildings of the Heritage Center, is open for tours May through October.
+It, along with the other buildings of the Heritage Center, is open for tours from May through October.